MrRandol/canadaBlog/README.md

 ## Maps

-The goal of the map components is to bring a gis flavor to the blog.
+The goal of the map components is to bring a [GIS](https://en.wikipedia.org/wiki/Geographic_information_system) flavor to the blog.

 There are 2 components planned :
 - a route prevision tool, to plan the trip and allow a previsualization of the travel